Arun Aikido History

-Welcome to the Arun Aikido History page.
+Welcome to Arun Aikido History.
 Tony Wilden began his study of the art of Aikido in 1985 after years of extensive research into health, well-being, and spirituality.

 The Founder of Aikido, Morihei Ueshiba O'Sensei, Koichi Tohei Sensei, and Gozo Shioda Sensei inspired Tony to make an intense study of aiki.

 In 1987 Tony began training in Aikido Yoshinkan with Sensei Garry Masters and the Ken Shin Kai Aikido Association, based in Hampshire, UK.

 He received his Shodan - 1st Dan black belt in 1991 from David Eayrs Sensei - Principle Coach and Founder.

 The Arun Aikido Club was Founded by Tony in 1992 to make the art available to the community and as part of the growth of the Ken Shin Kai Aikido Association.
 The Junior Club was opened in 1993 after taking part in the Oscar Programme, a successful summer school course for the local council.

 Tony received his Nidan - 2nd Dan award in 1996 from Garry Masters Sensei after many years of hard training, coaching, and club promotion.

 In 1998, after many successful years, the Arun Aikido Club began a new journey, leaving the Ken Shin Kai Aikido association to follow a new path as an independant Dojo.